Kodak: Post-war expansion

 Kodak produced the Retina series of cameras from 1949 to 1956.

 The Kodak 'K' logo was introduced in 1971.
 The version seen here – with the 'Kodak' name in a more modern typeface – was used from 1987 until the logo's discontinuation in 2006.
 A revised version was reintroduced in 2016.

 Kodak reached its zenith in the post-war era, as the usage of film for amateur, commercial, and government purposes all increased.
 In 1948, Tennessee Eastman created a working acetate film, which quickly replaced nitrate film in the movie industry because it was non-flammable.
 In 1958, Kodak began marketing a line of super glue, Eastman 910.
 Its cameras were used by NASA for space exploration.
 In 1963, the first Instamatic cameras (Note: Not to be confused with Instant Cameras) were sold, which were the company's lowest-cost cameras to date.
 Annual sales passed $1 billion in 1962 and $2 billion in 1966.
 Albert K. Chapman succeeded Thomas Hargrave as president in 1952, and was succeeded by William S. Vaughn in 1960.
 Louis K. Eilers would serve as president and CEO between 1969 and 1972.
 In the 1970s, Kodak published important research in dye lasers, and patented the Bayer Filter method of RGB arrangement on photosensors.
+They were tasked by NASA to developed thin new films with special emulsions; four types were used for Apollo 8 mission.
+Kodak stereo close-up camera was used to film the lunar soil during Apollo 11 mission.